awsdocs/amazon-aurora-user-guide/doc_source/aurora-cluster-stop-start.md

 To stop a DB instance by using the Amazon RDS API, call the [StopDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StopDBCluster.html) operation with the following parameter:
 + `DBClusterIdentifier` – the name of the Aurora cluster\.

-## Possible Operations While an Aurora DB Cluster Is Stopped<a name="aurora-cluster-stopped"></a>
+## Possible operations while an Aurora DB cluster is stopped<a name="aurora-cluster-stopped"></a>

  While an Aurora cluster is stopped, you can do a point\-in\-time restore to any point within your specified automated backup retention window\.
-For details about doing a point\-in\-time restore, see [Restoring Data](Aurora.Managing.Backups.md#Aurora.Managing.Backups.Restore)\.
+For details about doing a point\-in\-time restore, see [Restoring data](Aurora.Managing.Backups.md#Aurora.Managing.Backups.Restore)\.

  You can't modify the configuration of an Aurora DB cluster, or any of its DB instances, while the cluster is stopped\.
 You also can't add or remove DB instances from the cluster, or delete the cluster if it still has any associated DB instances\.
 You must start the cluster before performing any such administrative actions\.